jagilber-org/kusto-dashboard-manager/README.md

 **Example via Copilot**:

 ```
-Export all dashboards by Jason Gilbertson to the exports/ folder
+Export all dashboards by John Doe to the exports/ folder
 ```

 ### Workflow: Bulk Export